-The following table provides a reconciliation of the changes in the pension benefit obligations and fair value of Pension Plan assets over the two-year period ended September 30, 2022 and a statement of the funded status as of September 30, 2022 and 2021:
+The following table provides a reconciliation of the changes in the pension benefit obligations and fair value of Pension Plan assets over the two-year period ended September 30, 2023 and a statement of the funded status as of September 30, 2023 and 2022:

 Fluctuations in actuarial gains and losses during the period are primarily due to changes in the discount rate and investment returns.
-The mortality table issued by the Society of Actuaries in October 2021 was used for the September 30, 2022 pension calculation.

-The amounts recognized in the Consolidated Balance Sheets at September 30, 2022 and 2021 are as follows:
+The mortality table issued by the Society of Actuaries in October 2021 was used for the September 30, 2023 pension calculation.
+The net pension liability at September 30, 2023 and 2022 was \$10.9 million and \$18.7 million, respectively.
+Theses liabilities are recorded within other noncurrent liabilities in our Consolidated Balance Sheets.

-The amounts recognized in Accumulated Other Comprehensive Income (Loss) at September 30, 2022 and 2021, and not yet reflected in net periodic benefit cost, are as follows:
+The net actuarial loss recognized in Accumulated other comprehensive income (loss) at September 30, 2023 and 2022, and not yet reflected in net periodic benefit cost, was \$10.4 million and \$15.7 million respectively.